nicolodiamante/dispatch/README.md

   </picture>
 </p>

-You might be surprised to learn that artificial intelligence (AI) influences your life more than you realise – from reading your emails to navigating driving directions to delivering music.
-Now, imagine taking this even further with “Wake Me Up” – an interactive shortcut powered by [ChatGPT][chaGPT] and [ElevenLabs][elevenlabs], two leading AI technologies for natural language processing and realistic speech recordings.
-"Wake Me Up" acts as your personal assistant, keeping you on schedule while providing you with a summaries of your daily tasks with a realistic vocal tone.
+Artificial Intelligence (AI) already plays a significant role in numerous aspects of your daily life that you may not be aware of.
+For instance, AI assists in sorting your emails, providing driving directions, and delivering your favourite music.
+Now, consider the advancement of this integration with the use of 'Wake Me Up', an interactive shortcut.
+This service is enhanced by two prominent AI technologies – [ChatGPT][chaGPT] and [ElevenLabs][elevenlabs], specialising respectively in natural language processing and realistic speech recordings.
+'Wake Me Up' serves as a personal assistant, managing your schedule and offering a summary of your daily tasks through a lifelike vocal tone.

 <br><br>